 Google joins IBM and others and makes their Quantum platform free.
 That’s big in the QC world.

-Google Enters the quantum computing Arena with Free Access to Its Platform
+Google Enters the Quantum Computing Arena with Free Access to Its Platform

-In a significant development for the quantum computing landscape, Google has announced that it will be offering free access to its quantum computing platform.
+In a significant development for the quantum computing landscape, Google has announced that it will be offering free access to its Quantum Computing platform.
 This move aligns the tech giant with other industry players such as IBM, who have already taken steps to democratize access to quantum computing technology.

 The decision to provide complimentary usage of Google’s Quantum platform is poised to make a profound impact on researchers, developers, and enthusiasts alike.
 By removing financial barriers, Google is fostering an environment of collaboration and innovation, allowing a broader segment of the scientific community to explore the possibilities of quantum technology.